VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-VinaCapital Vietnam Opportunity Fund Limited AccumUSD ( (GB:VOF) ) has provided an announcement.

-VinaCapital Vietnam Opportunity Fund Limited has repurchased 118,000 of its own ordinary shares at GBP 4.55 each, which will be held as treasury shares.
-This transaction adjusts the total number of voting rights to 134,471,808, impacting shareholder calculations under the FCA Disclosure Guidance and Transparency Rules.
+VinaCapital Vietnam Opportunity Fund Limited announced the repurchase of 12,408 of its own shares at a price of GBP 4.57 per share, which will be held as treasury shares.
+This transaction affects the total number of voting rights, now standing at 134,459,400, which shareholders can use for interest calculations under FCA rules.

 Spark’s Take on GB:VOF Stock